Fix & Flip

 - Renovation costs (the biggest variable)

-- Holding costs: insurance, property taxes, utilities during renovation
+- Holding costs: insurance, property taxes, and utilities during renovation

-- Selling costs: agent commissions (4–5%), closing costs, documentary stamp taxes
+- Selling costs: agent commissions at 4 to 5 percent, closing costs, documentary stamp taxes

 - Acquisition costs: closing costs, inspection, title search